 We love a good sloppy joe night, but we don't want the bulk of our dinner to come from a can — that's where the slow cooker comes in handy.
 You can make the filling for the sandwiches while you're at work and come home to a perfectly prepared and perfectly messy meal at the end of the day.

 Shredded chicken is one of the most versatile ingredients you can keep stashed in your fridge.
-It can go in tacos, chicken salad, regular green salads, on sandwiches, and more.
+It can go in tacos, chicken salad, regular green salads, and sandwiches.
 Try making a batch of this shredded chicken over the weekend and you'll cut down on your meal prep time during the week.

 Sides & Appetizers